-Table 3-4 Area description
+Table 2-4 Area description

-Area Description Executed Queries (Last Day) The latest daily information about the submitted jobs, including the following items: Queues: Queue name Username: User who executes the SQL statements • Type: Type of the SQL job Status: Execution status of the SQL job • Query • Created Operation - Unit Street Column 1 - Edit : Edit the SQL statement.
+Area Description Executed Queries (Last Day) The latest daily information about the submitted jobs, including the following items: Day) Queues: Queue name Username: User who executes the SQL statements Type: Type of the SQL job Status: Execution status of the SQL job • Query • Created Operation - Edit : Edit the SQL statement.
 SparkUI: Switch to the SparkUI page to view the SQL statement execution process.
 When you execute a job on a created queue, the cluster is restarted.
 It takes about 10 minutes.
 If you click SparkUI before the cluster is created, an empty projectID will be cached.
 The SparkUI page cannot be displayed.
 You are advised to use a dedicated queue so that the cluster will not be released.
 Alternatively, wait for a while after the job is submitted (the cluster is created), and then check SparkUI .
-SparkUI can currently only display the latest 100 jobs.
+Currently, only the latest 100 job information records are displayed on the SparkUI of DLI.
 This function is not supported for synchronization jobs and jobs running on the default queue.
 More: The following operations vary depending on the SQL job types and running status.
 Cancel: Cancel a SQL job that is running or being submitted.
 Re-execute: Execute the SQL statement again.
 View Result : View the execution result of a QUERY job.
 Export Result : Export the execution results of a QUERY job to a specified OBS path.
 View Log : View the OBS path for storing SQL statement execution logs.
+Execution results of asynchronous DDL and QUERY jobs can be downloaded to a local directory.
 NOTE The View Log button is not available for synchronization jobs and jobs running on the default queue.